vhartikainen/protecting-workloads-workshop/docs/workshoptest/getting-started.md

 # Getting Started

-## Create or Identify Exisitng AWS account
+## Create or Identify Existing AWS account

 ??? info  "Click here if you're at an *AWS event* where the *Event Engine* is being used"